Are you an adviser? Go to Unbiased Pro

 4. Cash

 Planning on exchanging cash?
-Pay by debit card, not a credit card, to avoid fees and interest.
+Don't use a credit card to avoid fees and interest.

-Cash is helpful in emergencies, but you should make sure you have a safe place to keep it so you reduce the likelihood of losing it or getting it stolen.
+Cash is helpful in emergencies, but you should ensure you have a safe place to keep it to reduce the likelihood of losing it or getting it stolen.

 If you’re keen to stick to a budget or want to lock in an exchange rate, cash can be useful.